The Fallacy of “10 Good Things For Birds”

 Bird organizations do the opposite.
 They give homeowners a list of “ten good things to do for birds.”
 They should say “stop killing birds in your yard – control cats and prevent window collisions.
 All the other “good things for birds” cannot make up for 1.25 billion bird deaths caused by cats and home windows.”
 (2-6 per home annually.)

-The typical advice to homeowners listing “good things for birds”— such as installing a nest box, providing water and cover, counting birds, buying shade grown coffee – will do little or nothing to increase bird populations as long as the yard is killing birds.
+The typical advice to homeowners listing “good things for birds”— such as turning off your lights at home, installing a nest box, providing water and cover, counting birds, buying shade grown coffee – will do little or nothing to increase bird populations as long as the yard is killing birds.

 As the graph below makes clear there are only two steps we can take in our backyards that really will save birds.

 - control cats

 - prevent window collisions (a yard includes the home’s windows)

 Even if the list of “good things for birds” includes “prevent window collisions,” a list delivers the false message that all of these “good things for birds” are equally effective.
 In fact only two, controlling cats and preventing window collisions, will prevent bird deaths.
 Very few lists even mention controlling cats and preventing window collisions.

 Doing something is not better than nothing.
 Promoting “participation” instead of preventing bird deaths undermines the very mission of bird organizations.
 If bird clubs offer easy options to their members, they will choose them — instead of controlling their beloved cats and or spending $50 to prevent window collisions.
 It is infinitely more important to save birds than to make members happy.